Alicia Alonso: Early life

-Alonso was born "on the outskirts" of Havana in 1920, the fourth child of Antonio Martínez Arredondo, lieutenant veterinarian of the army, and Ernestina del Hoyo y Lugo, a dressmaker.
+Alonso was born "on the outskirts" of Havana in 1920, the fourth child of Antonio Martínez de la Maza Arredondo, lieutenant veterinarian of the army, and Ernestina del Hoyo y Lugo, a dressmaker.
+Her parents were of primarily northern Spanish descent on both sides.
 Alonso began dancing as a child.
+At the age of nine in 1929, the family moved to Spain where Alonso stayed for a year and half, there she studied and learnt typical Spanish dances, such as the Jota, Malagueñas and Sevillanas among others.

-In June 1931 she began studying ballet at Sociedad Pro-Arte Musical in Havana with Nikolai Yavorsky.
+In June 1931 returning to Cuba she began studying ballet at Sociedad Pro-Arte Musical in Havana with Nikolai Yavorsky.

 She performed publicly for the first time on 29 December 1931, aged 11.
 Her first serious debut was in Tchaikovsky's Sleeping Beauty at the Teatro Auditorium on 26 October 1932.
 Early in her career in Cuba, she danced under the name of Alicia Martínez.

 Progress in her lessons came to an abrupt halt in 1937 when Alonso fell in love with a fellow ballet student, Fernando Alonso, whom she married at age 16.
 The couple moved to New York City, hoping to begin their professional careers.
 There they found a home with relatives on the Upper West Side of Manhattan, near Riverside Drive.
 She gave birth to a daughter, Laura, in 1938, but continued her training at the School of American Ballet.
 In 1938, she made her debut in the U.S., performing in the musical comedies Great Lady and Stars In Your Eyes.

 She arranged to travel to London to study with Vera Volkova.